 During the year ended December 31, 2019, the Company signed a funding agreement with Prairies Economic Development Canada ("PrairiesCan"), previously known as Western Economic Diversification Canada ("WD").
-The Company was entitled to receive up to \$3,792,984 from PrairiesCan in the form of interest-free repayable contributions over three years on an expense-incurred basis retroactive to April 1, 2019.
-Repayment of these contributions is taking place over five years starting in April 2023.
-Up to June 30, 2023, repayable contributions advanced to the Company were \$2,491,267 (December 31, 2022 - \$2,481,267).
-As of June 30, 2023, the Government loans balance recorded in the Consolidated Statement of Financial Position was \$1,737,258 (December 31, 2022 - \$1,734,745).
+The Company received a total of \$2,491,267 from PrairiesCan in the form of interest-free repayable contributions over three years on an expense-incurred basis retroactive to April 1, 2019.
+Repayment of these contributions is taking place over five years effective April 2023.
+As of September 30, 2023, the outstanding balance of repayable contributions is \$2,239,267 (December 31, 2022 - \$2,481,267).
+As of September 30, 2023, the fair value of the outstanding repayable contributions included in Government loans balance of the Consolidated Statement of Financial Position is \$1,670,908 (December 31, 2022 - \$1,734,745).
 There are no further funding contributions receivable from PrairiesCan.